kaczmarkiewiczp/checksum/README.md

 # checksum
-Command line tool for recursively creating and verifying checksums.
+Bash script for recursively creating and verifying checksums.

 Uses GNU core utilities to create and verify checksums of all files inside specified directories.